AliceRivi14/Assignment2/README.md

 * `float RobotDistance(int min, int max, float dist_obs[])` in which:

     `min`: minimum index of the subsection of the array that we want to analyze.

     `max`: maximum index of the subsection of the array that we want to analyze.

     `dist_obs[]`: array wich contains 721 elements wich are the distance of the obstacles from the robot.

     `dist_value`: minimun distance from an obstacle in the subsection of the array.

     It is possible to use the ranges vector to see robot distance from the wall.

 * `bool VelocityCallback(second_assignment::Velocity::Request &req, second_assignment::Velocity::Response &res)`:

     allows to receive and manage requests received from node UI.

     The user through the inputs sent by keyboard can change the speed of the robot or reset its position:

     `a` to increase the velocity

     `d` to decrease the velocity

     `r` to reset the position

-To reset the position you need the standar service 'reset_position' from the 'std_srvs'package.
+    To reset the position you need the standar service '/reset_position' from the 'std_srvs'package.

     `x` to avoid to increment non-stop

     This function also creates the server's response to the client's request.
 The response is a float containing the value of accelleration.

 * `void LaserCallback(const sensor_msgs::LaserScan::ConstPtr& scan)`:

     is called when a message is posted on the `base_scan` topic.

     The robot can see with a field of 180° in front of him and this field (in radiants) is divided in 721 section.

     With this function the velocity is published on the `cmd_vel` topic and eith the control algorithm it possible to determine the evolution of the robot based on the distance.

 ### UI node ###